MONTREAL — There’s an expression here at Just for Laughs: “Jump-the-liners.”

 Ran into Air Farce producer Kevin Wallis here in Montreal and he reminded me Farce worked Singh into a New Year’s Eve special a few years ago, long before she passed the billion views mark on the Internet or started doing world tours.

 Her own biggest influence growing up did not even come from the world of comedy: Dwayne “The Rock” Johnson.

 “What really attracted me to Dwayne when he was a WWE wrestler was that he was such a performer,” she says.
 “He always had this charisma, no matter what he did.”

 The two met two years ago at the MTV Movie Awards, documented, of course, on Singh’s YouTube channel in the video “The Time I Met The Rock!”

 “It was the best day of my life,” she says.
 The two have gone on to make several videos together.

 The person she’s most excited to see in Montreal at the Just for Laughs Comedy Festival is comedian Jermaine Fowler (“Superior Donuts”).

 “He’s actually part of my gala,” says Singh, still a fan girl at heart.
 “I think he has the same charisma as Dwayne.”

 Also appearing Sunday night at Singh’s JFL gala are Grace Helbig and Mamrie Hart, Matt O’Brien, Vlad Caamano, Dave Merheje, Julian McCullough and Tony Rock.
 Show starts at 7 p.m. at the Place des Arts.
 You can get tickets here.
 Her JFL gala will also be featured this coming season on The Comedy Network.

-Read more about Singh and Just for Laughs here at this feature I wrote this week for The Canadian Press.
+Read more about Singh and Just for Laughs here at this feature I wrote for The Canadian Press.